MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/billing-and-payments/understand-your-invoice.md

 ### Payment instructions

-At the bottom of the invoice are instructions for paying your bill.
+At the bottom of the invoice are instructions on how to pay your bill.
 You can pay by wire, check, or online.

 ### Publisher information